Jaminafa/alx-system-engineering-devops/0x00-shell_basics/README.md

 The script "7-movethatfile" moves the file betty from /tmp/ to /tmp/my_first_directory.
 The script "8-firstdelete" deletes the file /tmp/my_first_directory/betty.
 The script "9-firstdirdeletion" deletes the directory /tmp/my_first_directory.
+The script "10-back" changes the working directory to the previous one.